MikeyMoore/Rooki/Feature_Doc.md

 - Must send a photo to Firebase utilizing React Native application
 - Firebase must receive a photo from React Native application

-## OpenCV
+## Finding movement with OpenCV
+- Level of importance: High
+- Status: Complete
+- Program must be able to compare to images and return an image that represents the movement

+## Returning coordinates of start and end points of movement in a digestable format
+- Level of importance: High
+- Status: In Progress
+- Python program must return the starting and ending coordinates

 ## Python algorithm to generate chess notation
 - Level of importance: High
-- Status:
+- Status: In Progress
+- Python program must be able to accept coordinates sent to it and return the chess notation for the move

-## Django backend
+## Django skeleton
 - Level of importance: High
 - Status: Complete
-- Must have a Django backend to handle the
+- Must have a Django backend skeleton that will be able to hold the Python algorithm and OpenCV logic as well as communicating with Firebase and the React Native application

 ## Scope